sajya/sajya.github.io/source/docs/quickstart.md

 # Quick Start

-At this stage, it is necessary you have already [installed the framework and package](/docs/installation)
+At this stage, you must already [installed the framework and package](/docs/installation)

 ----

 ## Creating Procedures

-All actions are described in `Procedure` classes, it is a familiar controller, but it must contain the static property `name`, which will determine the execution of the request, and immediate actions can be performed in any public method.
+All actions are described in `Procedure` classes; it is a familiar controller.
+Still, it must contain the static property `name`, which will determine the request's execution.
+Actions can be performed in any public method.

 You can create a procedure class by executing the `artisan` command: